 Which Version to Use: Stable vs. Latest

-The LKB system evolves constantly.
+The LKB system is constantly evolving.
 On-going development adds new features and makes bug fixes as problems are discovered.
 Aiming to (i) make both the latest functionality and fixes available to all users and (ii) guarantee a functional baseline system at all times, the LKB developers team maintains the system in two versions, stable and latest.
 The stable version, usually, has been more thoroughly tested than later code snapshots but may lack newer functionality or support for recent versions of some operating systems (notably Linux).
-As of June 2005, the current LKB stable release was frozen in November 2002 and will likely not work on recent Linux distributions; this version of the LKB is available for download from http://lingo.delph-in.net/stable/.
-Also available from the download site are regular code snapshots of the current head revision in the LKB source code repository (versioned according to build dates); the most recent snapshot of these can be retrieved from http://lingo.delph-in.net/latest/.
+The current LKB stable release was frozen in November 2002 and will likely not work on recent Linux distributions; this version of the LKB is available for download from http://lingo.delph-in.net/stable/.
+Also available from the download site are regular code snapshots of the current head revision in the LKB source code repository (versioned according to build dates); the most recent snapshot of these (from October 2014 or later) can be retrieved from http://lingo.delph-in.net/latest/.
 While the LKB team is preparing an updated stable release, right now, we recommend that all new users consider using the latest version.
 The automated installer by default picks the latest snapshot, thus can be run repeatedly to obtain updates.

-Note that there will not always be a Windows or Macintosh version of the latest release and that you may have to work backwards to find it.
+Note that there will not always be a Windows or macOS binary for the latest release, and that you may have to work backwards to find it.